ruid7181/GA-sklearn/README.md

 ## 🤖 Sklearn-style interface

-* We provide a simple sklearn-style interface of **GeoAggregator (GA)**, to apply the model on *your own geospatial tabular datasets*.
+* We provide a simple sklearn-style interface of **GeoAggregator (GA)**, to apply the model on *your own* geospatial tabular datasets.

-* Through this interface, hyperparameter tuning and model ensemble are made possible.
+* Through this interface, hyperparameter tuning and model ensembling are made possible.

 ## 🗿 Toy datasets